-Amgen Inc. (AMGN), the world’s largest biotechnology company, said its experimental heart drug lowered cholesterol levels in patients unable to take standard medicines such as Pfizer Inc.’s Lipitor because of side effects.
+Amgen Inc. (AMGN:US), the world’s largest biotechnology company, said its experimental heart drug lowered cholesterol levels in patients unable to take standard medicines such as Pfizer Inc.’s Lipitor because of side effects.

 Amgen is focusing on the drug’s potential to help offset declining sales of its anemia drugs Aranesp and Epogen, which together will generate $4 billion in estimated sales this year and face increased competition by 2015.
 The Thousand Oaks, California-based company is competing with some of the world’s biggest drugmakers, such as Pfizer, Roche Holding AG (ROG) and Sanofi (SAN), to be first to market with the new cholesterol medicine.